Selim II: Architecture

-Suleiman had left a lasting legacy in Damascus by commissioning the construction of the impressive Takiyya al-Sulaimaniyya mosque along the Barada River, situated outside the city walls.
-Designed in 1554 by the renowned architect Sinan, it was commonly referred to as the Takiyya, acknowledging the Sufi hostel (tekke or zawiyya) within its courtyard chambers.
-Selim expanded upon his father's mosque by adding the Madrasa Salimiyya in 1566–67.
+Suleiman had left a lasting legacy in Damascus by commissioning the construction of the impressive Sulaymaniyya Takiyya mosque along the Barada River, situated outside the city walls.
+Designed in 1554 by the renowned architect Mimar Sinan, it was commonly referred to as the Takiyya, acknowledging the Sufi hostel (tekke or zawiyya) within its courtyard chambers.
+Selim expanded upon his father's mosque by adding the Salimiyya Madrasa in 1566–67.
 Subsequently, this complex became the starting point for the annual pilgrimage to Mecca.
 Selim favoured Edirne over Istanbul, demonstrating his affection for the former Ottoman capital, especially relishing visits and hunting sessions in the city.
 And so he undertook the construction of a significant mosque here.
-The mosque which is known as Selimiye Mosque, is the largest of all Ottoman mosques, was erected between 1569 and 1575 under the supervision of Sultan Selim's chief architect, Mimar Sinan.
+The mosque which is known as Selimiye Mosque, is the largest of all Ottoman mosques, was erected between 1569 and 1575 under the supervision of Sultan Selim's chief architect, Sinan.
 He also undertook a significant renovation of the Hagia Sophia Mosque from 1572 to 1574 under the guidance of Sinan.
 This restoration included repairing the buttresses, substituting the wooden minaret with a brick one, and introducing two new minarets.
 Furthermore, adjacent structures were demolished to create the characteristic courtyard of the imperial mosque.

 Death

 Selim died after slipping and falling on a marble floor while drunk at the age of fifty on 15 December 1574.
-He was buried in his tomb in Hagia Sophia Mosque, Istanbul.
+Selim’s wife, Nurbanu, kept his death hidden for several days, famously preserving his body in a harem icebox, to ensure that her own son Murad could arrive to claim the throne without opposition.
+Selim II is buried in his tomb in Hagia Sophia Mosque, Istanbul.

 Character

+Contemporary portrait of Selim II by Nakkaş Osman, Şemâ'ilnâme, 1579.
+Topkapı Sarayı Müzesi (TSMK Н.1563).

 Selim was known for being a generous supporter of poets and had a strong interest in literature, and wrote poems under the pen name Selimi.
 During his time as the governor of Kütahya, he actively engaged with poetry, surrounding himself with poets, including notable figures like Turak Çelebi.
 Among his associates, Nigari not only served as a confidante but also played roles as an entertainer and portraitist for the sultan.

 He is reputed in the sources of the period to have been a generous monarch, fond of pleasure and entertainment and of drink councils, and who enjoyed the presence of scholars, poets and musicians around him.
+Selim’s generosity is evidenced by his treatment of Mahidevran, the former consort of Suleiman I and mother of his late half-brother Şehzade Mustafa.
+Following the execution of Mustafa, Mahidevran had been left in severe poverty by Suleiman.
+Immediately upon ascending the throne, Selim restored her financial status, cleared her debts and allocated her a royal stipend.
+He also funded the completion of Mustafa’s imperial tomb.

 However, it is stated that he did not appear much in public, and that his father often went to Friday prayer and out among the public; Selim neglected this and spent his time in the palace.